“It’s not the camera, it’s the lens”.

 Why Fixed Prime Lenses Are Good Camera Lenses for YouTube Vlogging

-The fastest the lens is, the better.
-When I say fast lens, I mean a lens that has a large aperture—or a low number f.
-These lenses allow more light to enter your camera’s sensor.
+The faster the lens is, the better.
+When I say fast lens, I mean a lens that has a large aperture—or a low f-number.
+These lenses simply allow more light to enter your camera’s sensor.

 Fast lenses are perfect for vloggers because this kind of job doesn’t allow you to control lighting.
 A good vlogging camera needs to perform well in low light because you won’t be able to set the lighting every time.